Scan to download

 Luba: Talk about self-discipline.
 Do you still have those strict habits now?

 Haseeb: I was more extreme in my early twenties.
 I would fast twice a week, only drinking water.
-I still do that, although I sometimes drink tea or something.
+I still do that now, although sometimes I drink tea or something.
 I used to strictly follow the paleo diet, avoiding sugar and starch.
-I had to prove to myself that I could be disciplined through these "amulet-like" rules.
+I had to prove to myself that I was disciplined through these "amulet-like" rules.

-In high school, I would stay up late, sleep three or four hours, play computer games until the early morning, and never do homework.
+In high school, I would stay up late every night, sleep three or four hours, play computer games until late at night, and never do homework.
 I would do it before class and then sleep in class.
-I was a bad kid, a bit clever, scraping by with natural intelligence.
+I was a bad kid, a bit clever, barely scraping by with my natural intelligence.
 But I had no discipline.
-When I became a poker player, it got worse because poker can be played late into the night, and you’re surrounded by super unhealthy people; you’re very isolated because you don’t go to an office, you have no colleagues.
+When I became a poker player, it got worse because poker can be played late into the night, and you’re surrounded by super unhealthy people; you’re very isolated because you don’t go to an office, you don’t have colleagues.
 It’s a very chaotic lifestyle.
 So I knew I wasn’t a disciplined person.
-When I started implementing many of these rules for myself, I stuck to them.
+When I started implementing many of these rules for myself, I stuck with them.
 For me, sticking to them was extremely important because it showed me that I could be that disciplined person.
 I think that’s more important than anything else; it might be the most important thing; it proved to me that if I could impose that level of discipline on myself, I could do it.
 If I could do that, then if I decided to do something else, I could do it too.

-Luba: I think you’re going to a silent meditation retreat in a few weeks, which has become a routine for you every year, allowing you to set a vision for the next year and learn to consolidate the lessons learned this year.
+Luba: I think you’re going to a contemplative meditation retreat in a few weeks, which has become a routine for you every year, allowing you to set a vision for the next year and learn to solidify the lessons learned this year.
 Why did you choose this as a way to reflect on life?

 Haseeb: I don’t know if I chose it or it chose me.
 We’ll see, but I accept it.